 The museum is fronted by a ‘maritime plaza’ where maritime re-enactments and other open-air events actively engage the museum with the city.
 The maritime plaza houses a fishing and craft village and a marine botanic garden.
 It is marked by an observation tower that acts as the museum’s energy plant.

 This segmenting of halls and the maritime plaza ensures the museum doesn’t look like one monolithic building.

 The architecture is informed by aquatic references, such as anemone, corals and vessels in port.
 These references are not obvious or ‘tacky’ but instead act as subtle enticements for exploration of experiences within.

-The design brings visitors up a rampart to an elevated level and access from there either of two split levels which occupy each hall.
-This strategy enabled the collections and operational centre of the museum to be located immediately under the Preface Hall with direct lower level access into each hall.
+The design brings visitors up a ramp to an elevated level from which they can access one of two split levels.
+This allows the collections and operational centre of the museum to be located immediately under the preface hall with direct lower-level access into each hall.

 Another formative aspect of the design was the Chinese Government’s desire to build the museum within two years.
 Parametric modelling techniques were employed with the assistance of Arup.
 Walls and the roof were comprised of prefabricated, diagonally braced ribs and cladding, forming shells that can be installed prior to erecting the upper floors.